andrewwilli/BlCh_ChallengeTask/README.md

 After your presentation, you need to hand in your PDF presentation.

 ## Idea
 This app can help people decide what to eat for dinner.
+To start a vote you need to pay a specific amount of Ethereum and submit at least one dinner idea.
+After that you can vote for multiple dinner ideas, but only once per idea.

 ## Infrastructure